Install Chrome Extension Chrome Extension

 Which Toyota Yaris XP90 engine is the most fun? +

-The {code} ({displacement}) offers the most driving fun in the Toyota Yaris XP90 — rated: "Fun to Drive!". {description} 78 kW in the light XP10 — surprisingly zippy and rev-happy for a Yaris from the turn of the millennium.
-With the manual gearbox a genuine little fun car.
+The {code} ({displacement}) offers the most driving fun in the Toyota Yaris XP90 — rated: "Fun to Drive!". {description} 78 kW 1.5 in the light Yaris — spritely and rev-happy.
+Real driving dynamics for a small car, with a crisp manual gearbox.

 Is the Toyota Yaris XP90 worth buying used? +